RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/OverloadExample.md

 Back To [[Multistage Rosetta Scripts|MultistageRosettaScripts]]

+- Written by Jack Maguire, send questions to jackmaguire1444@gmail.com
+- All information here is valid as of Feb 13, 2018

 This script was contrived for the purposes of showing how to overload [[DataMap Info|XML#DataMap Info]].

 There are two main things to note here: